 Our highest priority hypothesis regarding RMC-4630 is that it can deliver additional clinical benefit to patients with RAS-addicted tumors treated with a RAS inhibitor.
-Below is a list of the active clinical studies of RMC-4630 in combination with RAS inhibitors:
+Below is a list of the clinical studies of RMC-4630 in combination with RAS inhibitors:

-- an Amgen-sponsored Phase 1b study of RMC-4630 in combination with Amgen's KRAS^{G12C}(OFF) inhibitor, sotorasib (LumakrasTM); - RMC-4630-03, a Phase 2 study of RMC-4630 in combination with sotorasib that we are sponsoring under a clinical trial collaboration and supply agreement with Amgen under our global partnership with Sanofi; and - a Sanofi-sponsored Phase 1/2 study of RMC-4630 in combination with Mirati Therapeutics' KRAS^{G12C}(OFF) inhibitor, adagrasib.
+- an Amgen-sponsored Phase 1b study of RMC-4630 in combination with Amgen's KRAS^{G12C}(OFF) inhibitor, sotorasib (LUMAKRAS[®]): - RMC-4630-03, a Phase 2 study of RMC-4630 in combination with sotorasib that we are sponsoring under a clinical trial collaboration and supply agreement with Amgen; and - a Sanofi-sponsored Phase 1/2 study of RMC-4630 in combination with Mirati Therapeutics' KRAS^{G12C}(OFF) inhibitor, adagrasib (KRAZATI[®]).

-Amgen is currently evaluating RMC-4630 in an active Phase 1b study in combination with Amgen's KRAS^{G12C}(OFF) agent sotorasib in Amgen's CodeBreaK 101c study.
-In August 2022, Amgen reported results from this study at the 2022 World Conference on Lung Cancer.
+Amgen is currently evaluating RMC-4630 in a Phase 1b study in combination with Amgen's KRAS^{G12C}(OFF) agent sotorasib in Amgen's CodeBreaK 101c study.

-As a complement to the CodeBreaK 101c study, we are sponsoring RMC-4630-03, which is an additional active global Phase 2 study of RMC-4630 in combination with sotorasib for patients with non-small cell lung cancer (NSCLC) carrying a KRAS^{G12C} mutation who have failed prior standard therapy and who have not previously been treated with a RAS inhibitor.
+As a complement to the CodeBreaK 101c study, we are sponsoring RMC-4630-03, which is an additional global Phase 2 study of RMC-4630 in combination with sotorasib for patients with non-small cell lung cancer (NSCLC) carrying a KRAS^{G12C} mutation who have failed prior standard therapy and who have not previously been treated with a RAS inhibitor.
 We are sponsoring the RMC-4630-03 study under our global partnership with Sanofi and conducting the trial in collaboration with Amgen, which is supplying sotorasib globally under a clinical collaboration and supply agreement.
 We currently plan to release topline data from this study in the second half of 2023.

-Sanofi is sponsoring a combination study under our 2018 collaborative research, development and commercialization agreement with Aventis, Inc. (an affiliate of Sanofi) (the Sanofi Agreement) and under a clinical trial collaboration and supply agreement between Sanofi and Mirati to evaluate RMC-4630 (also known as SAR442720) in combination with Mirati's KRAS^{G12C}(OFF) inhibitor, adagrasib.
+Sanofi sponsored a combination study under the Sanofi Agreement and under a clinical trial collaboration and supply agreement between Sanofi and Mirati to evaluate RMC-4630 (also known as SAR442720) in combination with Mirati's KRAS^{G12C}(OFF) inhibitor, adagrasib.
+In connection with the termination of the Sanofi Agreement, this study is being wound down and we believe there are no active patients on this study.

-There are also several active clinical studies of RMC-4630 that do not involve combinations with RAS inhibitors:

-- RMC-4630-01, a Phase 1 study of RMC-4630 as monotherapy; - a Sanofi-sponsored Phase 1/2 study of RMC-4630 in combination with the PD-1 inhibitor pembrolizumab (Keytruda[®]); and - a combination of RMC-4630 with an ERK inhibitor in patients with pancreatic cancer as part of an investigator-sponsored study by Netherlands Cancer Institute.
+There are also several clinical studies of RMC-4630 that do not involve combinations with RAS inhibitors.
+We are in the process of winding down RMC-4630-01, a Phase 1 study of RMC-4630 as monotherapy, and no patients are active on this study.
+Sanofi sponsored a Phase 1/2 study of RMC-4630 in combination with the PD-1 inhibitor pembrolizumab (Keytruda®), which we expect will be wound down in connection with the termination of the Sanofi Agreement.
+In addition, the combination of RMC-4630 with an ERK inhibitor in patients with pancreatic cancer is being evaluated as part of an investigator-sponsored study by Netherlands Cancer Institute.

 Our RAS Companion Inhibitor RMC-5552 is designed as a selective inhibitor of hyperactivated mTORC1 signaling in tumors.
-We are evaluating RMC-5552 first as a monotherapy in a Phase 1 study (RMC-5552-01), and plan to evaluate RMC-5552 in combination with RAS inhibitors for patients with cancers harboring a RAS mutation and co-occurring mutations in the mTOR signaling pathway.
+We are evaluating RMC-5552 first as a monotherapy in a Phase 1 study (RMC-5552-001), and plan to evaluate RMC-5552 in combination with RAS inhibitors for patients with cancers harboring a RAS mutation and co-occurring mutations in the mTOR signaling pathway.

-In January 2022, we reported initial findings from the ongoing dose escalation portion of the RMC-5552-01 study and currently expect to provide additional evidence of single agent activity for this compound in 2023.
+We have reported initial findings from the ongoing dose escalation portion of the RMC-5552-001 study and currently expect to provide additional evidence of single agent activity for this compound in the fourth quarter of 2023.

-We have agreed to supply RMC-5552 to the Regents of the University of California on behalf of its San Francisco campus (UCSF) for an investigator-initiated Phase 1/1b trial by UCSF of RMC-5552 in patients with recurrent glioblastoma.
+We are supplying RMC-5552 to the Regents of the University of California on behalf of its San Francisco campus (UCSF) for an investigator-initiated Phase 1/1b trial by UCSF of RMC-5552 in patients with recurrent glioblastoma.